Southwark Cathedral to Canterbury Cathedral

 Day 3 – Monday 25 May

 Our start time will be approximately 10am although we will adjust that time to suit the arrival of trains so we can begin the walk together.
-There are plenty of beautiful places to break our walk on the third day: Farnigham, Eynsford ford, and Lullingstone Castle.
+There are plenty of beautiful places to break our walk on the third day: Farningham, Eynsford, Lullingstone Castle, and Shoreham Village.
 Once again we can return home as we finish the walk at Otford Station.

 Day 4 – Tuesday 26 May